santhosh-tekuri/logflow/README.md

 - logflow does not watch for changes to annotation `logflow.io/parser`
 - logflow reads this annotation only when pod is deployed
-- so any changes to this annotation, after poid is deployed are not reflected in logflow
+- so any changes to this annotation, after pod is deployed are not reflected

 ## Performance

-As per my tests, for 10k messages per second logflow takes 3 to 5% cpu, where as fluentd takes 30 to 40% cpu.
+As per my tests, for 10k messages per second:
+- logflow takes 1 to 2% cpu
+- fluentd takes 30 to 40% cpu
+- fluent-bit takes 4-5% cpu

 Below are the instructions to run performance tests to compare logflow with fluentd.